monasca/monasca-agents-installer/README.md

 ## Running the installer

 ### Metrics agent
-Please use embedded help for detailed and up-to-date info:
+Please use the embedded help for detailed and up-to-date info:

 ```
-./monasca-agent.run --help
+./monasca-agent-<version_number>.run --help
 ```

 To provide Keystone credentials and configure the agent using auto-detection run the following command: